-- You have to pay for them, though you do get a free trial period with some restrictions in use in some cases
+- You have to pay for them, though you do get a free trial period with some restrictions in use in some cases.

-- You may find them complex to download and set up particularly if you’re not very technical
+- You may find them complex to download and set up particularly if you’re not very technical.

-The ones most often used on a Mac are;
+The popular ones for Mac are;

-You saw how a standard piece of software freely available on your Mac allows you to backup.
+In this post you saw how a standard piece of software freely available on your Mac allows you to backup.
 Not just your internal drive but an external hard drive attached to your Mac.

 And an extra backup is perfect if the worst happens.
 And your external hard drive with your photos, videos or project files on fails.

 You can use your Time Machine backup to restore to that drive.
 Or to a new external drive.

 Plus you can use your Time Machine backup of your Mac’s internal drive to boot from.
 If your Mac’s internal drive fails.